goldbala55/happyhour/README.md

 - Tableau will be used for the interactive elements of exploring certain relationships between different factors which contributed to survival on the [Titanic on Tableau](https://public.tableau.com/app/profile/alex.wang6199/viz/ExploringSurvivalontheTitanicTableau/AverageSurvivalRateByClass)

-## Communication protocols:

-- Breakout rooms during class sessions Tuesdays and Thursdays
-- #happyhour slack channel
-- Out of Class Meetings on Monday and  Saturday or when needed.

 ### Team members
 | Key Roles | Team                              |